Sudbury Family History Research

 Do you have a Sudbury freeman in your family tree?

-We are making an alphabetical index to 1353 admissions to the Freedom of the Borough of Sudbury, Suffolk, from 1800 to 1899 which will include, (if possible), date of admission, address, name of father and career.
-The project is based on Allan W Berry’s research but, as the information for each freeman needs to be looked up in several different sources, it will take some time to complete.
-We will have 20 individual project boxes on the page with each box representing a letter of the alphabet which relates to Sudbury freemen surnames: N = Noble, Zaccheus; Norden, George; Norden, Thomas; Norman; Joseph.
+We have made an alphabetical index to 1353 admissions to the Freedom of the Borough of Sudbury, Suffolk, from 1800 to 1899 which includes, (if possible), date of admission, address, name of father and career.
+The project is based on Allan W Berry’s research.
+We have 20 individual project boxes on the page with each box representing a letter of the alphabet which relates to Sudbury freemen surnames: N = Noble, Zaccheus; Norden, George; Norden, Thomas; Norman; Joseph.

-Each box will be illustrated with something connected with either a freeman surname or an object associated with the Sudbury freemen.
-There will be a brief explanation of the image used to illustrate individual letters on each page.
+Each box is illustrated with something connected with either a freeman surname or an object associated with the Sudbury freemen.
+There is a brief explanation of the image used to illustrate individual letters on each page.
 We would be delighted to receive additional information about 19th century Sudbury freemen which could be added to the website.

 “For most of the 18th century Sudbury dispensed with formal admission to the freedom by birth, and such freemen went unrecorded.
 Throughout the 19th century however there are comprehensive records of admission, entered in the Freemen’s Cocket Book and later in the Freemen’s Roll and the Minutes of the Town Council.